VA Refinance to Save Money

 Refinancing in general also puts a temporary pause on your mortgage payments.
 This isn’t an intended VA IRRRL benefit, and it’s certainly not a reason in and of itself to refinance, but it’s worth mentioning.
 However, if you want to refinance without the deferment of payments, our lenders here at Low VA Rates can help you build a payment plan with which you’re comfortable.

 Most of all, we at Low VA Rates love the IRRRL because it works.
 VA IRRRL rates are some of the lowest home loan rates in the country.
 Unless you’re going from an adjustable-rate mortgage to a fixed and your payment term is changing, generally speaking, your payment and interest rates are going to decrease when you refinance through the VA IRRRL program.
-It’s our speciality.
+It’s our specialty.
 We’ve done it thousands of times and know the process inside and out.
-We’re confident that it will positively affect your journey towards home ownership.

-Additionally, the VA IRRRL funding fee is 0.5 percent while the funding fee for cash-out refinance is a little higher, around 3 percent.
-And while maybe lenders will approve you for the IRRRL if you are 30 days delinquent or less on your mortgage, in order to qualify for the cash-out refinance, you’ll have to be completely up to date on your payments.
+Additionally, the VA IRRRL funding fee is 0.5 percent while the funding fee for cash-out refinance is a little higher, around 3.3 to 3.6 percent.
+Cash-out refinances also have stricter requirements for 30-day late payments during the past year, even if you’re currently up-to-date.
 Cash-out loans also require that the property associated with the loan be occupied at the time of refinancing, unlike the IRRRL.

 Cash-out refinancing is very similar to the VA home improvement loan.
-Both loans put extra cash in your pocket, money that can be used for anything: vacations, paying off debts, remodeling—you name it.
-The cash-out refinance will get you that extra cash much faster than the home improvement loan in addition to lowering your rates.
+Both loans put extra cash in your pocket.
+However, cash from a cash-out loan can be used for anything, including vacations, paying off debts, remodeling—you name it.
+With a home improvement loan (which is technically called an EEM or energy efficient mortgage), the money can only be used with approved types of repairs or upgrades.
+Finally, a cash-out refinance will get you that extra cash much faster than the home improvement loan in addition to lowering your rates.
 And did we mention that extra cash is tax deductible?

 As with every loan, there are some downsides.
 Cash-out refinancing takes about ninety days and requires you to pay closing costs.
 If you’re trying to decide between refinancing via the streamline or the cash-out, consider what exactly you’ll be using the loan to do, if you’re willing to pay the extra costs, and how quickly you need the extra money.